 10. Which spirit is traditionally added to butter and served with Christmas pudding?

-11. True or False: Before turkey, the traditional English Christmas dinner included a pig’s head smothered in mustard.
+11. True or false – before turkey, the traditional English Christmas dinner included a pig’s head smothered in mustard.

-13. In Oaxaca City, Mexico, Noche de rábanos is celebrated every 23rd December.
+13. In Oaxaca City, Mexico, Noche de rábanos is celebrated every 23 December.
 Which food gives this festival its name?

-14. Approximately how many turkeys were purchased at Christmas 2013 in the UK; 1 million, 10 million, or 20 million?
+14. Approximately how many turkeys were purchased at Christmas 2013 in the UK – 1 million, 10 million, or 20 million?

-15. What is a ‘Bûche de Noël’, commonly eaten in France at Christmas?
+15. What is a Bûche de Noël commonly eaten in France?

-16. What would you be drinking if you had ‘Glühwein’?
+16. What would you be drinking if you had Glühwein?

-18. Which Christmas food is it considered good luck to eat one of on each of the 12 days of Christmas?
+18. Which Christmas food is considered good luck to eat one of on each of the 12 days of Christmas?

 22. What is the main course for a traditional Christmas dinner?

-25. What dish was served by Mrs. Cratchit in A Christmas Carol?
-Also mentioned in the song We Wish You a Merry Christmas
+25. What dish was served by Mrs. Cratchit in A Christmas Carol and mentioned in “We Wish You a Merry Christmas”?

 26. What is the significance of a Yule Log or Bûche de Noël?